AdaBet: Gradient-free Layer Selection for Efficient Training of Deep Neural Networks

 We introduce a novel strategy for selecting {\em most important layers} to retrain, while satisfying three key properties: (a) \system{} is gradient-free, reducing on-device memory and computational requirements; (b) \system{} is label-free, enhancing its generalizability across diverse ML tasks; and (c) \system{} is server-free, making it well-suited for privacy-preserving and fully on-device learning scenarios.

-As illustrated in \figurename~\ref{fig:system}, \system{} comprises three steps: (1) the estimation of each layer's learning capacity via Betti Numbers computed on a subset of $\mathbb{D}$, (2) the selection of important layers based on learning capacity and the size of activations, considering the available computation budget on the device, and (3) the retraining of selected layers in $\mathcal{M}$ using the local dataset $\mathbb{D}$.
+As illustrated in \figurename~\ref{fig:adabet_detailed}, \system{} comprises three steps: (1) the estimation of each layer's learning capacity via Betti Numbers computed on a subset of $\mathbb{D}$, (2) the selection of important layers based on learning capacity and the size of activations, considering the available computation budget on the device, and (3) the retraining of selected layers in $\mathcal{M}$ using the local dataset $\mathbb{D}$.

 In particular, since $\mathcal{M}$ is pre-trained, we first evaluate all layers' learning capacity by forward propagating samples drawn from $\mathbb{D}$ through the DNN, and we capture the corresponding activations of each layer (see \figurename~\ref{fig:adabet_detailed}).
-A topological analysis of these activations, via Betti Number calculation, is performed on each layer to assess the learning capacity of each layer.
+A topological analysis of these activations, via Betti Number calculation, is performed to assess the learning capacity of each layer.
 The important layers are then selected based on their ranking: layers with higher Betti Numbers are favored, while those with a larger number of parameters are penalized in the selection process.
-Finally, the re-training of $\mathcal{M}$ only updated the selected layers using $\mathbb{D}$.
+Finally, the re-training of $\mathcal{M}$ by only updating the selected layers using $\mathbb{D}$.